mrocklin/matrix-algebra/README.md

 reduces to

-    X + A B with X is symmetric, Y is orthogonal
+    X + A B with X is symmetric

 Tests
 -----